When you apply for jobs, do you ever feel like you're sending your CV into a black hole? With no guarantee that anyone will ever get back to you?

 i.
 Send a compelling personalised cover note for every email and website application you make.

-Each application will take a bit more more when you write a unique cover note, but it’s better to send one good application that stands out, than ten bad ones which all get ignored.
+Each application will take a bit more time when you write a unique cover note, but it’s better to send one good application that stands out, than ten bad ones which all get ignored.

 Read every job advert properly and make sure your cover note includes skills that the recruiter is looking for.